Unlike some charities, all roles in the PTA are volunteer roles, no one is paid. All money raised goes into the school.

 Emma Kirkpatrick

-I have Holly in Year 3 and Joseph in Year 1.
-When the kids are at school I am an accountant and get to have cups of tea in peace in an office in central Brighton or at home when I work from there.
+I have Joseph in Year 6.
+When the children are at school I am an accountant and get to have cups of tea in peace in an office in central Brighton or at home when I work from there.

-Sometimes I help with the organisation of events but can’t help on the day and sometimes it works the other way around.
+I have passed on the Treasurer role and now help when I can.
+Sometimes this involves helping with the organisation of events or buying in advance because I can’t help on the day and sometimes it works the other way around.
 It all depends on my work load at particular times of the year.
-Last year my input varied from hiding Easter eggs all over the school, delivering ice lollies to classes after sports days to organising the summer fair raffle.
+Last year my input varied from hiding Easter eggs all over the school, delivering ice lollies to classes after sports days to helping on the sweet stall at the summer fair.

 Sharon Hartnell